pento/automatic-updater/readme.txt

 == Screenshots ==

-1. Notification emails are sent as soon as an update is complete, confirming if the update was successful or not.
+1. Notification emails are sent to the site admin as soon as an update is complete, confirming if the update was successful or not.